-- 1.1.1 This Statement of Licensing Policy is written pursuant to the powers conferred by the Town Police Clauses Act 1847 and Local Government (Miscellaneous Provisions) Act 1976, as amended, which places on Newark and Sherwood District Council ("the Council") the duty to carry out its licensing functions in respect of Hackney Carriages and Private Hire vehicles.
-The powers contained in Part II Local Government (Miscellaneous Provisions) Act 1976, were adopted in 1st April 1978. - 1.1.2 This Policy Statement sets out the approach the Authority will take in the licensing of Hackney Carriage and Private Hire vehicles, Private Ambulances, Special Event vehicles, drivers and operators when considering, and making decisions on, applications and enforcement actions made under this regime.
-The Council will aim to apply this Policy Statement in a consistent manner; however, the Authority may depart from this Policy Statement if it has reason to do so, but will give full justification for such departure.
+- 1.1.1 This Statement of Licensing Policy is written pursuant to the powers conferred by the Town Police Clauses Act 1847 and Local Government (Miscellaneous Provisions) Act 1976, as amended, which places on Newark and Sherwood District Council ("the Council") the duty to carry out its licensing functions in respect of hackney carriages and private hire vehicles.
+The powers contained in Part II Local Government (Miscellaneous Provisions) Act 1976, were adopted on 1st April 1978. - 1.1.2 This policy statement sets out the approach the Authority (Newark and Sherwood District Council) will take in the licensing of hackney carriage and private hire vehicles, private ambulances, special event vehicles, drivers and operators when considering, and making decisions on, applications and enforcement actions made under this regime.
+The Council will aim to apply this policy statement in a consistent manner; however, the Authority may depart from this policy statement if it has reason to do so, but will give full justification for such departure.